YangTheParrot/AltStore-Rosiecord/README.md

 ### How to install

-The AltStore source can be found [here](https://raw.githubusercontent.com/YangTheParrot/AltStore-Rosiecord/main/source.json) (BETA)
+The AltStore sources can be found [here](https://raw.githubusercontent.com/YangTheParrot/AltStore-Rosiecord/main/Sources/_sources.md) (BETA)

 The [Releases](https://github.com/YangTheParrot/AltStore-Rosiecord/releases/) tab has all of the IPAs that you can install.
 Sideload the IPA normally, as if you were sideloading Enmity.